yakeenkapali/Java/ExamQuestions/2013Spring/README.md

 Java is considered to be more dynamic than C or C++ since it is designed to adapt to an evolving environment.
 Java programs can carry an extensive amount of run-time information that can be used to verify and resolve accesses to objects at run-time.

-### 1(b).
-What do you mean by interface?
+### 1. b) What do you mean by interface?
 How do you implement interface in java.
 Explain with example.

 Interface is a mechanism to achieve an abstraction.
 There can only be abstract class in interface, not method body.
 It is used to achieve multiple inheritance.